Weddings: What to Register for if You Have Everything - Unique Gifter

 Consumables and Tickets

-Start a scotch collection
+Start a Cigar Collection

 Theatre tickets, attraction tickets, gym memberships – read this post for lots of ticket ideas!